cowie/simpleSDOHeroku/README.md

 * Index page will change, showing that stuff's been sent.

 (HC)
-* Open up your Heroku Connect dashboard, and wait 10 seconds for the poll.
+* Open up your Heroku Connect dashboard, and wait 10 seconds for the poll, or hit 'Poll Now' button.
 * Show Helen Highrisk's cases - You've now got a new one about the Influenza Outbreak.
 At this point, wire it to whatever workflows you'd like.

 ## POST DEMO